Knowledge Management for International Non-Profit

 The Process:

-Taylor Reach and the client identified key knowledge sources within the organization and identified more than 100 Knowledge Managers.
-These were the people who created; vetted and maintained specific areas of knowledge.
+Our team and the client identified key knowledge sources within the organization and identified more than 100 Knowledge Managers.
+These were the people who created, vetted, and maintained specific areas of knowledge.
 In addition, we identified Knowledge Owners, the people within the organization who commissioned the creation or documentation of new knowledge and who signed off on all knowledge created within their areas of management and control.
 Hundreds of stakeholder interviews were conducted and existing knowledge was checked for currency and accuracy.

 The Solution:

-Taylor Reach worked with all departments within the organization to document and catalog all points (more than 100,000 knowledge points were cataloged) of known knowledge documented.
-Vetted each point of knowledge through the Knowledge Manager and the Knowledge Owner and developed work-flows to ensure the ongoing management of current and future knowledge.
+We worked with all departments within the organization to document and catalog all points (more than 100,000 knowledge points were cataloged) of known knowledge source documented.
+Vetted each point of knowledge source through the Knowledge Manager and the Knowledge Owner and developed work-flows to ensure the ongoing management of current and future knowledge.
 FAQ’s were developed for all stakeholders to use, but with specific focus and benefit to the contact center.
-Taylor Reach supported the organization in its design and ultimately deployment of a SharePoint knowledgebase that hosted the knowledge.
+We supported the organization in its design and ultimately deployment of a SharePoint knowledge base that hosted the knowledge.

 The Result: